IE-bank-team/ie-bank-infrastructure/modules/network/public-ip-address/README.md

 ### Parameter: `domainNameLabel`

 The domain name label.
-The concatenation of the domain name label and the regionalized DNS zuno make up the fully qualified domain name associated with the public IP address.
+The concatenation of the domain name label and the regionalized DNS zone make up the fully qualified domain name associated with the public IP address.
 If a domain name label is specified, an A DNS record is created for the public IP in the Microsoft Azure DNS system.

 - Required: No
 - Type: string